-Blackheads and mild acne outbursts are on the milder side of the acne scale, as occasional encounters can commonly be treated with products such as Differin or other benzoyl peroxide-based items.
+Blackheads and mild acne outbreaks are on the milder side of the acne scale, as occasional encounters can commonly be treated with products such as Differin or other benzoyl peroxide-based items.

 Inflammatory acne is a more severe form, oftentimes encountered in women during adulthood.
-The most severe forms of acne may also carry scarring of the skin as a symptom and usually require professional care, but minor outbursts are often treated with azelaic acid-based remedies.
+Severe acne may also carry scarring of the skin as a symptom and usually require professional care, but minor outbreaks are often treated with azelaic acid-based remedies.

-The more common pharmaceutical treatments may remove this type of acne, granting you clearer skin, if the condition is not too severe.
+The more common pharmaceutical treatments can help to remove this type of severe acne, granting you clearer skin, if the condition is not too severe.

 Home remedies are often times effective against very mild cases, but can also become damaging in the long-run if done incautiously.
 Popping pimples or using toothpaste as acne treatment are not the way to go!

 Ultimately, the most effective way to clear acne is with medical treatments.
 An aesthetic doctor will conduct an in-depth analysis of your skin and lifestyle to find the actual cause of your acne, making matters much easier to treat.

 With this information, they can curate an acne treatment plan specially designed to treat and remove acne, step by step.

 While most off the shelf products may efficiently take care of temporary breakouts, a medical professional will treat the cause of the outbreak and thus, alleviate its symptoms (i.e. redness, swelling, pain).
 This way, not only will you be in safe hands, but the results of your treatment will last you a lifetime.

 Regardless of which strategy you adopt, give it time!
 Acne treatments are not magic pills which grant instantaneous results, especially when you are treating the cause of the problem, not its symptoms.